 Now a quick look at the gluten free options available in Mougins restaurant scene.

-We whiled away a wonderful evening drinking wine and eating platters of meat and cheese at La Cave des Mougins, at the edge of the village.
+La Cave des Mougins – we whiled away a wonderful evening drinking wine and eating platters of meat and cheese here, at the edge of the village.
 I explained that I was coeliac (I speak French, if you don’t take a French language coeliac card from Celiac Travel and that will explain your needs nicely) and they helpfully served the bread separately so I could tuck into the antipasti treats.

-We also ate at La Gaudinade in the centre of the village.
+La Gaudinade – we ate here, a lovely restaurant in the centre of the village.
 There were quite a few options I could have, and the owners understood what coeliac meant and were very helpful at talking me through my choices.
 I had the duck breast with potatoes and ratatouille.
-It seems this restaurant’s approach to gluten free (i.e. very helpful) is typical of many of the other restaurants in Mougins, from what I have read on Google.
+It was lovely to find such a helpful restaurant and a rare treat to be able to have a full meal in France that was safely gluten free.

 If you enjoyed this travel guide, why not have a read of some of my other European gluten free guides: